h5p/h5p-three-image/README.md

 - Setup a local WordPress or Drupal environment.
 You can also use Docker.
 Just follow the guides at [H5P.org](https://h5p.org/development-environment).
 - Install node.js.
 - Install the [H5P cli](https://h5p.org/h5p-cli-guide).
-- Download the files from GitHub, put them in the H5P development folder and start developing!
+- Download the files from GitHub or fork this repositor, and put them in the H5P development folder.
+- Start developing!

 ### Build project

-In folder of the content type install all dependencies.
+Install all dependencies in the folder of the content type.

 ```
 npm install